LoganR333/UNH-IT718/Lab3-Static-Web-Site/AWS/README.md

 }'
 ```
 ### Set AWS service access policy
 Use the policy.json in this directory.
-Replace the BUCKET_NAME placeholder with you bucket.
+Replace the $YOUR_BUCKET_NAME placeholder with you bucket.
 ```
 aws s3api put-bucket-policy --bucket $YOUR_BUCKET_NAME --policy file://policy.json
 ```